5 Family Travel Tips for the Holidays

 But it doesn’t have to be like that.

-Here are five tips to help you get through your next holiday vacation with your family and your sanity intact.
+Here are five family travel tips to help you get through your next holiday vacation with your family and your sanity intact.
 And who knows, you might even save a little money in the process.

 I remember when we bought our first iPad.
 It was the day before setting out on a week-long family summer vacation.
 And actually, we bought three: one regular iPad and two minis.